louiz/biboumi/CONTRIBUTING.rst

 Code
 ----

 To contribute code, you can do so using git: commit your changes on any publicly available git repository and communicate us its address.
 This can be done with a `gitlab merge request`_, or a `github pull request`_ or just by sending a message into the `XMPP chatroom`_.

 It is suggested that you use gitlab’s merge requests: this will automatically run our continuous integration tests.

-It is also recommended to add some unit or end-to-end tests for the prosposed changes.
+It is also recommended to add some unit or end-to-end tests for the proposed changes.